Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Introduction

 It is now well-understood that the addition of fast oscillating driving signals $\gamma, W$ can make both \eqref{ODE} and \eqref{SDE} well-posed for very irregular vector fields $b$, which is known as \emph{regularization-by-noise} phenomenon.
-For SDEs driven by Brownian motion with bounded measurable vector fields, \cite{Z,Ve} showed that there exists a pathwise unique adapted solution to \eqref{SDE}.
-In \cite{Kr-Ro}, Krylov and R\"ockner extended this result to drifts $b$ fulfilling the condition

-This condition is also known as the \emph{sub-critical Ladyzhenskaya--Prodi--Serrin} (LPS) condition in fluid dynamics, see more in \cite{FF12, BeckFlandoli}.
+For SDEs driven by Brownian motion with bounded measurable vector fields, \cite{Z,Ve} showed that there exists a pathwise unique strong solution to \eqref{SDE}.
+In \cite{Kr-Ro}, Krylov and R\"ockner extended this result to drifts $b$ satisfying the condition